 About the campaign

-Bonnie is one of six people affected by organ and tissue donation who is taking part in a provincial campaign to raise awareness about the impact of organ and tissue donation.
-During the campaign, six inspiring stories of donors and recipients will be told through videos and posters.
-The first story, released December 2014, featured Acacia, a young woman whose donation of six organs after her death saved five lives.
-The second story featured Cheryl, a heart transplant recipient, the third featured Oliver, a kidney transplant recipient, and the fourth featured Duc, who is currently on the kidney transplant wait list; and the fifth, Bonnie, an altruistic donor.
+The provincial campaign aims to raise awareness about the impact of organ and tissue donation.
+During the campaign, six inspiring stories of donors and recipients are told.
+The first story, released December 2014, features Acacia, a young woman whose donation of six organs after her death saved five lives.
+The second features Cheryl, a heart transplant recipient; the third, Oliver, a kidney transplant recipient; the fourth, Duc, currently on the kidney transplant wait list; and the fifth, Bonnie, an altruistic donor.
 The sixth video, Running for Life, was filmed in May at the 2015 Transplant Trot, .

-In addition to the videos and posters, an Offer Hope Toolkit is available to help families and communities to start talking about organ and tissue donation.
+In addition to the videos and posters, an Offer Hope Toolkit is available to help families and communities start talking about organ and tissue donation.
 Read the campaign news release.
-Watch the campaign video.